 My paintings depict a tension between familiarity and abstraction.
 At times awkward and quirky, they celebrate an emotional response to the people, objects, and places I portray.
 Rather than realistic hues and forms, I use bold color, flattened planes, and varying paint texture to invite the viewer in through feeling rather than by offering a roadmap of specifics.
 It is unimportant whether the viewer knows that a particular painting depicts a cove in Maine, a beach on Cape Cod, or a specific home or friend.

-Currently pursuing my Masters of Fine Arts in Painting at the New York Studio School, I have studied at the Corcoran College of Art and Design, Maine Photographic Workshops, The Art League and Vander Zee School of Painting.
+Having earned my Masters of Fine Arts in Painting at the New York Studio School of Drawing, Painting & Sculpture, I have also studied at the Corcoran College of Art and Design, Maine Photographic Workshops, The Art League and Vander Zee School of Painting.
 My work has been widely exhibited on Cape Cod, in Maine and at a number of Washington DC-area venues.
-Gallery representation includes The Artful Way at Cataumet Center for the Arts (Bourne, MA), Gallery 50 Contemporary Art (Rehoboth Beach, DE) and Hutton Gallery (Deer Isle, ME).
-I am an active member of the Capitol Hill Art League and Deer Isle Artists Association.
-During the summer I paint and exhibit at Smalling-Finsen Studio Gallery in Penobscot, ME.
+Gallery representation includes: The Artful Way at Cataumet Center for the Arts (Bourne, MA); Deer Isle Artists Association (Deer Isle, ME); Gallery 50 Contemporary Art (Rehoboth Beach, DE); Hutton Gallery (Deer Isle, ME); and Smalling-Finsen Studio Gallery (Penobscot, ME).
+I am an active member of Deer Isle Artists Association.
+During the summer I paint on Cape Cod and in Maine.